Natural Dye Bundle Dye Kit Instructions Guide

 Step 1 - PREPARING YOUR FABRIC

-- Fill a bucket with hot water to soak your fabric in overnight prior to starting to work on it the next day
+Fill a bucket with hot water and soak your fabric in overnight

 Step 2 - TANNINING